khrissianjoi/CA208/CASE3/OOAnalysisAndDesign/OOAnalysisAndDesign.md

 # Unified Modeling Language (UML)
 A standerdized modelling language that enables developers to _**visualise**_, _**construct**_, and _**document**_ artifacts of a software system.

+## Packages
+Packages are used for:
+    - **Convenience** (eg. to hide irrelevant detail)
+    - Allocate work among team members
+    - Specify and design a component

+# Correctness and Sufficiency

+## Correctness
+Each part of the software or related to it satisfies the designated requirements and that together they satisfy all of the application's requirements

+# Flexibility, Re-Usability, Efficiency

+## Flexibility
+1. Adding more of the same kind of functionality.
+    - eg: bank applications should be able to handle other kinds of accounts without changing existing design or code.
+2. Adding different functionality.
+    - eg. add withdraw functionality to esixting deposit functionality
+3. Change functionality
+    - eg. allow overdrafts

+## Re-usability

+Re-use of methods, classes and combinations.
+Qualities to make a method re-usable:
+    - Its usage is defined completely in terms of pre-conditions.
+    - It is uncoupled as much as possible from its enclosing class.
+    - Its algorithm is explained in detail.
+Qualities to make a class re-usable:
+    - A complete class description
+    - Class name and functionality match a real world concept
+    - Reduced dependency on other classes

+## Efficiency

+1. Design for other criteria, Then cosider efficiency
+    - make targeted changes to improve efficiency
+2. Design for efficiency from the start
+3. Combine (1) and (2)

+### Trading off Robustness, Flexibility, Efficiency, Re-usability
+1. (A) Extreme Programming Approach (Design for Sufficiency only) OR
+1. (B) Flexibility-Driven Approach (Design for future requirements; Re-use should be a by-product)
+2. Ensure Robustness
+3. Provide enough Efficiency (Compromise re-use etc as necessary to attain efficiency requirements)